SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 > SOCVR Chatbot production version abcd1234 (commited 2015-01-02 00:00:00 UTC), running for 4 hours, 2 minutes, and 23 seconds.

 ### Reviews Today
-This command is used for showing what the bot knows of the user's completed review items.
-Here is an example table:
+This command is used to show summary stats for the reviews a user has completed in the current UTC day.
+The syntax is:

+    reviews today [details]

+This is an example reply:

+> Today you have completed 30 review items, 2 of which were audits.
+The time between your first and last review item was 31 minutes and 23 seconds, averaging a review every 14 seconds.

+If the user adds `details` to the end of the command, the following table will be displayed under the bot's given stats.
+Adding `details` is optional.

 <pre>
 +---------+------------+--------+-------------------------+